 How to Build a Travel App That Wins Customer Loyalty

 Travelers want to focus on enjoying their trip, not getting bogged down by planning the details.
-With predictions of 280 million households travelling internationally at least once a year by 2025, there is a strong growth in apps to support users along every step.
+With predictions of 280 million households traveling internationally at least once a year by 2025, there is a strong growth in apps to support users along every step.

 The growth of apps in the travel sector